 Note that a case study is for a highly specific question (or set of related questions) specific to a current course topic: we can't help you with "Please create an entire program for my client".
-Case studies amounting to a request for free program design will not be published.

 If you have a personal question that does not benefit anyone else, e.g. a personal medical issue, you can email me at my clients-only email address Coaching@Mennohenselmans.com.